EPL Apps

 Predefined event types

-There are some predefined event types to interact with several Cumulocity IoT APIs.
+There are some predefined event types to interact with several Cumulocity APIs.
 Events are sent to Apama applications automatically when a new measurement, alarm or event is created.
-For interacting with the Cumulocity IoT backend, you can create an event and send it to the relevant channel.
-Cumulocity IoT will automatically execute either the database query or create the API calls necessary for sending mails, SMS, or similar.
+For interacting with the Cumulocity backend, you can create an event and send it to the relevant channel.
+Cumulocity will automatically execute either the database query or create the API calls necessary for sending mails, SMS, or similar.

 Look at the data model in the API Reference for EPL (ApamaDoc) to see how the events for each stream are structured.